Hugal31/mePicture/README.md

 ## TODO

-- Separe picture and tag package from commands handling
+- Try optimisation by passing pictures and tags with pointers
 - Add ```tag add tagName [pictures...]```
 - Add ```picture remove target... tag``` for remove tag on pictures
 - Add ```picture delete target...``` for remove all tags on a picture